equinor/radix-public-site/public-site/docs/start/radix-concepts/index.md

 ### The `promote` pipeline

 Used to duplicate an existing [deployment](index.md#deployment) from one environment into another (or to redeploy an old deployment).
 You can read more about it in the [promotion guide](/guides/deployment-promotion/index.md).

+### The `apply-config` pipeline

+Used to apply config without re-building or re-deploying components in environments.
+No Radix deployment is created.
+Changes in the [radixconfig.yaml](/radix-config/index.md) are applied to the Radix application regarding changes in properties [environments](/radix-config/index.md#environments), [build](/radix-config/index.md#build), [dnsAlias](/radix-config/index.md#dnsalias).

+### Cleanup of pipeline Jobs

+Number of pipeline jobs may accumulate in time for a Radix application, cluttering the job list.
+Following rules are used to clean them up when a new pipeline job is created for a Radix application:
+* Pipeline jobs preserved in the job history:
+  * All successful jobs for which there is a Radix deployment they created
+  * Up to 5 jobs per each environment and status type (Successful, Failed, etc.)
+* Pipeline jobs being removed from the job history:
+  * There is no anymore a Radix deployment for a corresponding successful job
+  * A job is older than 30 days

+### Scanning images for security issues

+Before the deployment is done, after a build, the image is scanned for security-related issues using the tool [Snyk](https://snyk.io/).
+This scan will be a seperate step in the pipeline and the result will be logged in the step.
+Please note that the job will not fail if the result contains CRITICAL, HIGH and/or SEVERE issues.
+However every developer should investigate and fix any security issues.

 ### Sub-pipeline